junxit/us-congress-bills-114/metadata.md

 - 2015-05-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3504)
 - 2015-05-20 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S3198)
 - 2015-05-20 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3198)
+- 2015-05-21 — Message on Senate action sent to the House.